GIXLabs/GIXLabs.github.io/how_to/first_lasercut.md

 - To change the positioning of the artwork select the artwork and drag it to the area where you want to cut it.
 - You are able to rotate and scale your artwork as well.
+- If the Print button still says "No Artwork," you will need to move your artwork closer to the center of the bed.

 ![MoveArtwork](/assets/images/first_laser_cut/move_artwork.gif)